Ruudddiiii/TB3_Task/README.md

 Radius is : 10.89" .
 In testc package i have integrated the intersectFAST.cpp code with the 4 turtlebot to get their point of interestion of their growing circle, and further using cmd_vel topic we can steer robot to that point(steer is yet to be implemented) .

-7) In teleop3TB.py i am trying to control 3 turtlebot3 together using (W,S,D,A,X) keys so that they always stay on a stright line and move together everywhere.
+7) In teleop3TB.py i am trying to control 3 turtlebot3 together using (W,S,D,A,X) keys so that they always stay on a stright line and move together.

 https://github.com/Ruudddiiii/TB3_Task/assets/107204888/ab345082-4b1f-47d2-a008-72d89a9d9d08